-'The X-Files' Is Returning For A New 10-Episode Season
+'The X-Files' Is Returning for a New 10-Episode Season

 Fox has commissioned a second 10-episode series of The X-Files event series.

-Actors David Duchovny and Gillian Anderson re-inhabited their roles as (veteran) FBI Agents Fox Mulder and Dana Scully for a revival of the paranormal spine tingler in 2016, some 13 years after the pair's original 1993 outing.
+Actors David Duchovny and Gillian Anderson reinhabited their roles as (veteran) FBI agents Fox Mulder and Dana Scully for a revival of the paranormal spine tingler in 2016, some 13 years after the pair's original 1993 outing.
 After the success of the revival, which drew an average audience of around 16 million viewers, the show is coming back for a second time, Entertainment Weekly reports.

-“Iconic characters, rich storytelling, bold creators — these are the hallmarks of great TV shows,” Fox President David Madden told EW.
+“Iconic characters, rich storytelling, bold creators — these are the hallmarks of great TV shows,” Fox president David Madden told EW.
 “And they are some of the reasons why The X-Files has had such a profound impact on millions of fans worldwide."

-Fox and Scully's return, with the show's creator Chris Carter onboard as executive director, prompted celebratory tweets from the longtime co-stars.
+Fox and Scully's return, with the show's creator Chris Carter on board as executive director, prompted celebratory tweets from the longtime co-stars.

 For more on The X-Files event series' return, read Entertainment Weekly.